-Factors determining the arterial blood pressure & coronary circulation
+Factors determining the arterial blood pressure and coronary circulation

 Systolic BP is the maximum pressure exerted in the arteries when blood is ejected into them during systole (range 100-140 mm Hg).
 Diastolic BP is the minimum pressure within the arteries when blood is draining off into the remainder of the vessels during diastole (range 60-90 mm Hg).
 The arterial BP is conventionally written as systolic pressure over diastolic pressure eg. 120/80 mm Hg.